ayden611/early-risk-alert-ai/README.md

 # Early Risk Alert AI

-Early Risk Alert AI is a real-time predictive healthcare platform designed to help hospitals detect patient deterioration earlier, prioritize risk, and improve clinical response timing.
+Early Risk Alert AI is an HCP-facing decision-support and workflow-support platform intended to assist authorized health care professionals in identifying patients who may warrant further clinical evaluation, support patient prioritization, and improve command-center operational awareness.
+It does not replace clinician judgment and is not intended to diagnose, direct treatment, or independently trigger escalation.

 ---